WANT TO SAVE THIS RECIPE?

 Cover it with plastic wrap and let it proof in a warm area for an hour until it doubles in size.
 If your kitchen is particularly chilly, it can take more than one hour.

-Step 3: Cook Red Bean Filling
+Step 3: Cook red bean filling

 While the buns are proofing, let's prepare the red bean filling.
-Rinse dry adzuki beans and cook them in an instant pot for 20 minutes.
+Rinse dry adzuki beans and cook them in an Instant Pot for 20 minutes.
 Drain the beans and reserve ¼ cup of the cooking liquid.
 Puree the beans with the cooking liquid until smooth.

-If you do not have an instant pot, you can also cook the adzuki beans on the stovetop.
+If you do not have an Instant Pot, you can also cook the adzuki beans on the stovetop.
 Rinse beans and place in a large saucepot with enough water to cover the beans by 2 inches.
-Bring the water to a boil over high heat, reduce to medium, and continue to cook for 1 hour or until tender.
-Some of the water will evaporate so add more water to keep the beans submerged as needed.
-The beans should crush easily with your fingers when they are ready.
-Drain and reserve ¼ cup of cooking liquid and puree until smooth.
+Bring the water to a boil over high heat, reduce the heat to medium, and continue to cook for 1 hour or until tender.

 Now that the red bean paste is ready, we have to sweeten it.
 In a sauté pan, melt butter, add the red bean puree, and stir until combined.
 Add brown sugar, allowing it to melt and be absorbed.
-The paste should darken in color and be completely smooth in texture.
-Remove from heat and let it cool.
-You can also prepare the red bean paste up to 3 days in advance.

-Step 4: Shape and Bake
+Step 4: Shape and bake

 Now, divide the dough into 12 equal portions and shape them into balls, placing them on parchment-lined baking sheets.
-I like to weigh out each portion to make sure they're all the same size.

 Let them proof again for an hour until they double in size.
 By double-proofing the buns, you're ensuring that they will be beautifully light and fluffy when baked.